• Turning probability into polynomials (Mark Huber, CMC)

 Millikan 2099, Pomona College 610 N. College Ave., Claremont, CA, United States

 We begin with a review of the Bateman—Horn conjecture, which sheds light on the intimate relationship between polynomials and prime numbers.
-In this expository talk, we survey a host of […]
+In this expository talk, we survey a host of applications of the conjecture.
+For example, Landau’s conjecture, the twin prime conjecture, and the Green—Tao theorem are all consequences of the Bateman—Horn conjecture.
+Moreover, the […]

 Millikan 2099, Pomona College 610 N. College Ave., Claremont, CA, United States